mrrda1969/api_gen/README.md

 # api_gen

-A powerful Dart code generator for creating model classes (`fromJson` / `toJson`) from JSON schemas.
-Skip boilerplate and speed up API integration in your Dart and Flutter projects with robust exception handling and multiple usage patterns.
+A Dart code generator for creating model classes with `fromJson` and `toJson` methods from JSON schemas.
+Streamline API integration in Dart and Flutter projects with robust exception handling and flexible usage patterns.

 ---

-## ✨ Features

-- 🚀 **Multiple Generation Methods**: CLI, programmatic API, and direct generator usage
-- 🔧 **Robust Exception Handling**: Comprehensive error handling with specific exception types
-- 📝 **Auto-Generated Code**: Automatic `fromJson` and `toJson` methods
-- ✅ **Type Safety**: Differentiates between **required** and **optional** fields
-- 🎯 **Smart Type Mapping**: Auto-capitalizes class names and normalizes Dart types
-- 🔗 **Nested Models**: Supports nested models with correct imports
-- 📁 **Auto Directory Creation**: Output directory is created automatically
-- 🛡️ **Input Validation**: Validates schemas, file paths, and JSON format
-- 📊 **Multiple Schema Formats**: Supports both legacy and standard JSON Schema formats

----

-## 🚀 Getting Started
+## Getting Started

-### 1. Installation
+### Installation

 Add `api_gen` to your `pubspec.yaml`: